Arduino Sleep Modes and How to use them to Save the Power

 • SPM/EEPROM ready interrupt

-Power-Down mode stops all the generated clocks and allows only the operation of asynchronous modules.
+Power-down mode stops all the generated clocks and allows only the operation of asynchronous modules.
 It can be enabled by writing the SM[2,0] bits to ‘010’.
-In this mode, the external oscillator turns OFF, but the 2-wire serial interface, watchdog and external interrupt continues to operate.
-It can be disabled by only one of the method below:
+In this Arduino sleep mode power consumption, the external oscillator turns OFF, but the 2-wire serial interface, watchdog and external interrupt continue to operate.
+It can be disabled by only one of the methods below:

 • External Reset